katerinach/SearchEngine/README.md

 # SearchEngine
-Ιmplementation of a simple search engine.
+Ιmplementation of a simple search engine made with Glykeria Fountoukidou.